tigerous215/SeRAJ/README.md

 ## what does this project do?
 I donno, ask someone else.

-## how can somebody run this project?
+## how can somebody run this project?:
 As a typical django project.
-And if you're too lazy as a typical developer, just copy-paste following line
+And if you're too lazy as a typical developer, just copy-paste the following commands:

 0. the only requirement is `python3`